Noroff-FEU-Assignments/cross-course-project-ephraimdjeket/README.md

 There were a few things that I found complicated, like the menu overlay.
 I always attempted to do things myself first, and then when stuck, I'd either ask teacher/students for help or use stackoverflow/youtube and search on how to solve the specific problems I had to resolve my issues.
 I was not able to find all answers to my problems, but I did the best I could.

+Javascript 1 (Updated)
+After learning some basic javascript, we were tasked to:

+1. Look through your website and assess where API calls need to be made to dynamically add content.
+You should have a products page and a product details page, but there might be other pages like the home page where products are loaded.

+2. Remove the hardcoded products from the HTML.

+3. Fetch the products from the API and dyncamically add them to the page with links to the product details page.
+Use the ID as a query string parameter so that on the product details page you know which item has been clicked on.

+4. On the product details page make a request to the API for the specific data for the product that the user has clicked on.

+5. Add loading indicators when making API calls.

+6. Ensure proper error handling.

+7. Test the site.

+8. Remove console.logs you’ve been using for testing.

+9. Deliver the link to your site and your repository.

 VS Code editor extensions used:
 - Live server to deploy local version of website